NIStreamer/nistreamer/docs/internals/fn_lib.md

 This library is contained in a separate crate `nistreamer-usrlib` and is marked as an optional dependency behind `usrlib` feature:
-- by default, backend compiles without it;
+- by default, back-end compiles without it;
 - while compiling with `--features usrlib` flag includes it.

 (see {doc}`compilation instructions </getting_started/installation>` for details).